tnix100/CF-Email-Worker/README.md

-# CF-Email-Worker
+# Cloudflare Email Worker
 Send emails through MailChannels for FREE using Cloudflare Workers!

-Back in 2022, Cloudflare announced a partnership with MailChannels to make sending emails on Cloudflare Workers free.
-This means that you can send up to 100,000 emails per day for FREE!!
+Back in 2022, [Cloudflare announced a partnership with MailChannels to make sending emails on Cloudflare Workers free](https://blog.cloudflare.com/sending-email-from-workers-with-mailchannels).
+This means that you can send up to 100,000 emails per day for FREE (as long as you have a domain)!!

 ## Prerequisites